-- Continuing to integrate ESG, including climate cha considerations, into the Group's core business and - Continuing to drive commitment to green financing • Involvement in regulator-industry-led committees - Joint Committee on Climate Change ("JC3"). • Establishing a 5-year (2022-2026) Sustainability St Roadmap that underlines the Group's focus and con the ESG agenda.
+- Continuing to integrate ESG, including climate change considerations, into the Group's core business and operations. - Continuing to drive commitment to green financing. - Involvement in regulator-industry-led committees such as the Joint Committee on Climate Change ("JC3"). - Establishing a 5-year (2022-2026) Sustainability Strategy and Roadmap that underlines the Group's focus and commitment to the ESG agenda.